Karan-29/Karan-29/README.md

 ### Hi there, I am Karan 👋

- A Dork basically loves to code while watching movies while sipping a cup of coffee.
+ A Dork basically loves to code while watching movies and sipping a cup of coffee.
  I am a Microsoft Learn Student Ambassador, MERN Stack developer and i love to contribute to open source community.
 I am currently exploring React Native.

 - 🔭 I’m currently working on